 To my mind, this is the model the universe that is the most mysterious, the most incomprehensible, the most mind-blowing.
 Unlike all the other theories, this one implies that the universe has no beginning and no end.
 It doesn’t change.
 It’s eternal.
 It beats with a familiar rhythm, the rhythm of our own hearts, and it will never stop.

-But let’s veer back to our previous discussion about matter and antimatter, for a moment.
-It seems that each precipitates equally out of the energy enriched three dimensional fields of space (out to some very small decimal place of uncertainty) so that matter and antimatter, in an ideal universe, should self-annihilate and sum to zero, we’re told.
-(Please read my reference to the Billy Lee Conjecture in a prior illustration.)
+I want to veer back to the previous discussion about matter and antimatter, for a moment.
+It seems that each precipitates equally out of the energy enriched three dimensional fields of space (out to some very small decimal place of uncertainty) so that matter and antimatter, in an ideal universe, should self-annihilate and sum to zero.
+(See the reference to the Billy Lee Conjecture in a prior illustration.)

 A universe whose space is smooth and continuous will not self-generate anything at all from such a process.
 It is the geometry of a spherical space within a pixelated space-time fabric that forces a surplus in the production of either matter or anti-matter.

-The choice between the two is completely determined by the size of the pixels that make up the fabric of space-time, because pixelization forces the irrational ratio (of the surface area of a sphere to its diameter) to collapse to a rational number, which necessarily warps the symmetry of the sphere.
+The choice between the two is completely determined by the size of the pixels that make up the fabric of spacetime, because the pixelization of spacetime forces the normally irrational ratio of the surface area of a sphere to its diameter to collapse to a rational number, which necessarily warps the symmetry of the sphere.
 If matter is generated inside three-dimensional bubbles, any reduction to rationality that compels spherical symmetries to fail will force an excess production of one of the two possible states of matter.
 It can’t be any other way.

-We know that this phenomenon of spontaneous creation of positive matter (or frequency) and negative energy is occurring, because conscious minds (our own scientists) have indirectly observed its effects in laboratories around the world.
-We don’t understand the mechanism of these quantum fluctuations well enough to rule out the possibility, it seems to me, that our own minds, in collusion with the instruments we have invented and built, somehow create the impression, a kind of illusion, really, of phenomena that can and does occur only in the presence of a conscious mind.
+We know that this phenomenon of spontaneous creation of positive matter (or frequency) and negative energy is occurring, because conscious minds (scientists) observe its effects in laboratories around the world.
+No one understands the mechanism of quantum fluctuations enough to rule out the possibility, it seems to me, that our own minds, in collusion with the instruments we have invented and built, somehow create the impression—a kind of illusion, really—of phenomena that can occur only in the presence of a conscious mind.

-Is it possible, for example, that inside the European Organization for Nuclear Research (CERN), scientists are creating the particles they want to see to confirm their notions about the universe within which they believe they live?
-They seem to be using their conscious minds and the machines they have designed to fabricate new worlds so remote and so tiny that they will never be observed, not by any human, not even by themselves, except in their imaginations as they read through scientific publications of the results of their experiments.
+Is it possible, for example, that inside the European Organization for Nuclear Research (CERN), scientists are creating the particles they want to see in order to confirm their parochial notions of the universe?
+They sometimes seem to be using their conscious minds and the machines they have designed to fabricate new worlds so remote and so tiny that they will never be observed, not by any human, not even by themselves, except in their imaginations as they read through publications of the results of their experiments in science journals.

 There may be another reason why experiments always seem to confirm the Standard Model of quantum physics and never contradict it.
 A strange symbiosis between the standard model of sub-atomic reality—as measured by synchrotrons, accelerators, colliders, etc.—and mathematics may actually exist in nature.

-If true, we need not despair that the resources to build larger colliders and other instruments to confirm the finer points of the theory are not available.
-Theoretical physicists can simply do the math to discover new truths and trust that, if an experiment were ever able to be done in some unimaginably resource-rich future, their math-based predictions will most certainly be confirmed, as was the prediction of the Higgs boson.
+If true, no one need despair that the resources to build larger colliders and other instruments to confirm the finer details of whatever theory are not available.
+Theoretical physicists can simply do math to discover new truths.
+They can trust that—should an experiment ever be completed in some unimaginably resource-rich future—their math-based predictions will most certainly be confirmed, as was the prediction of the Higgs boson.

-Absent larger colliders, the path forward according to theoretical physicist Nima Arkani-Hamed is to keep our work of discovery inside the experimental constraints imposed by the knowledge we already have gathered, as we labor to develop new theories.
-These constraints are already so restrictive and so reduce the number of paths to truth that it’s possible we might find a route to understanding which is unique, sufficient and exclusive.
-If so, we could have confidence in our new theories, even though experimental verification may lie beyond our technology.
+Absent larger colliders, the path forward, according to theoretical physicist Nima Arkani-Hamed, is to keep the work of discovery inside the experimental constraints imposed by the knowledge already gathered, as theoreticians labor to develop new theories.
+These constraints are already so restrictive and so reduce the number of paths to truth that it’s possible someone might find a route to understanding which is unique, sufficient and exclusive.
+If so, theorists could have confidence in the new theories though experimental verification might lie beyond any foreseeable technology of the future.

-Anyway, we live in a universe that shouldn’t exist, it seems, except we can imagine—under the influence of the uncertainty in the remote decimal place we described earlier—tiny differences in the ratio of matter to antimatter emerging in the past to create an imbalance—temporarily, perhaps, but continuing for billions of years—which piled up to become enormous.
-As matter continued to pile up, so did the negative forces, like gravity, which counterbalanced it.
+Anyway, the universe shouldn’t exist, it seems, except that people can imagine—under the influence of the uncertainty in the remote decimal place described earlier—that tiny differences in the ratio of matter to antimatter which emerged in the ancient past created an imbalance—temporarily, perhaps, but continuing for billions of years—which piled up to become enormous.
+As matter continued to pile up, so did the negative forces like gravity, which counterbalanced it.

 In any event, if antimatter doesn’t annihilate the universe, entropy might.
 (Entropy is the natural process of heat death, where all motion and information decay to zero over time.)
 Under this scenario, when the end comes, in the far distant future, it will be said (were there anyone around who could say it): the universe never happened.
 It will become a vanishing blip on the screen of reality, because no one will remain to remember it.

-Then again, the negative forces of gravity and dark energy might restore the zero balance required by quantum non-existence by eventually pulling all positive matter together into an uncertain quantum singularity called the Big Crunch.
+Then again, the negative forces of gravity and dark energy might restore the zero balance required by quantum non-existence to pull together all positive matter into an uncertain quantum singularity called the Big Crunch.
 A new universe with new parameters and constants might then emerge after the singularity undergoes a quantum fluctuation.

 Maybe the universe cycles endlessly, contracting and expanding like a beating heart, which some have characterized as a Big Bounce.
-During some expansions, rarely, conscious-life emerges; in most others, it does not.
+During some expansions conscious-life emerges; in most others, though, it does not.

-A phase transition would change the value of many of the fine-tuned constants and forces, which shape the chemistry and biology of our Cosmos.
-A phase transition in the Higgs field would certainly be catastrophic for life as we know it.
+A phase transition would change the value of many of the fine-tuned constants and forces that shape the chemistry and biology of the cosmos.
+A phase transition in the Higgs field would certainly be catastrophic for life.
 It would be as if the universe was a block of ice for billions of years and in one short spasm turned to steam.

-In any event, a Higg’s field phase-transition would obliterate all knowledge of our universe.
-All history of the existence of a missing universe from the recent (or ancient) past will be lost—unable to be reconstructed, detected or proved.
-Our universe didn’t exist.
-It never existed.
+In any event, a Higg’s field phase-transition would obliterate all knowledge of the universe.
+All history of the existence of a missing universe from the recent (or ancient) past would be lost—unable to be reconstructed, detected or proved.
+The universe didn’t exist; it never existed.
 In fact, it could not have existed.

-What are we to make of all this?
-On the one hand, we have a consensus among contemporary scientists who believe consciousness results from the way our brains are hard-wired.
+What is anyone to make of all this?
+On the one hand, there is a consensus among contemporary scientists who believe consciousness results from the way brains are hard-wired.
 Throw in enough parallel electrical circuits to reach a threshold, add in sufficient hormonal feedback loops, and, voila!—consciousness.
 One problem, though: no one has done it; not yet.

-On the other hand, we hear the voice of one of the fathers of quantum physics, Erwin Schrodinger, calling from the shadows of recent history.
+On the other hand, we hear the echoes of the voice of one of the fathers of quantum physics, Erwin Schrodinger, calling from the shadows of recent history.
 He says, No!
-Our brains are detectors, imbibers, of a consciousness that lives outside ourselves and is, in fact, a fundamental and foundational feature of reality.
+Brains are detectors, imbibers, of a consciousness that lives outside ourselves and is, in fact, a fundamental and foundational feature of reality.
 Like the mysterious electromagnetic radiation that pours into our skulls to excite our brains into conjuring up the brilliant colors we see inside our heads, consciousness pours into us from out there.

-In any event, under the stimulation of consciousness, all of us seem to know on some level deep inside us that we are alive and aware and connected to each other, somehow.
-We feel a certain common awe when we look up into the night sky and observe the universe that birthed us; we seem to sense a Conscious-Life who stands behind it all; who knows us and cares about us; who, with us, shares the glorious experience of the universe.
+In any event, under the stimulation of consciousness, all seem to know on some level deep inside that they are alive and aware and connected, somehow.
+They feel a certain common awe when they look up into the night sky and see the universe that birthed them; folks seem to sense a Conscious-Life who stands behind it all; who knows and cares about them; who shares with them the glorious experience of the universe.
 It’s the religious experience that every culture on the earth has in common.

 What if this experience is real?
 What if we are connected in some way to a fundamental and eternal Conscious-Life who brought the physical universe we know into existence, perhaps through pure thought like we imagined earlier the scientists at CERN might be learning to do?

 I believe the issue can be settled.
 And it is important.
 The stakes for humans are enormous.
-In religion, philosophy, politics and government; what we do, the way we live, our planning for the future; all the ways we choose to live out our lives and organize our societies; we seem to be grounding every decision, every action, every moral choice we make on an assumption that each of us creates inside ourselves a unique view of reality, which will die when we do.
-But what if we are wrong?
+In religion, philosophy, politics and government; what people do, the way they live, their planning for the future; the ways they choose to live out their lives and organize their societies, humans seem to be grounding every decision, every action, every moral choice they make on an assumption that each person creates inside themselves a unique view of reality, which will die when they do.

 What if we learned that, though our bodies may someday die, consciousness never dies; the feature of our existence which imparted the sensation of awareness was something our bodies fed on during their brief lives to give them meaning?